 Visiting Sizergh: What you need to know

-Toilets next to the garden entrance are open, subject to a one-in-one-out distancing rule.
-Please follow social distancing guidelines and stay two metres apart.
+Toilets next to the garden entrance are open.
 A disabled toilet with baby changing facilities is available next to the garden entrance.

 There are picnic tables available for your use.
 Please help us spend less on waste removal by taking your rubbish home with you.

-Dogs are not allowed in the formal gardens but are welcome in the parkland.
+Dogs are not allowed in the formal gardens but are welcome on leads in the parkland.

 You can also download our walks onto your smart phone here: